sonendraelon/recipe-app/README.md

 #To get started with this project, follow these steps:

-Clone the repository to your local machine.
+I have Clone the repository to machine.
-Navigate to the project directory in your terminal.
+Navigated the project directory in your terminal.
 Run npm install to install the necessary dependencies.
 Run npm start to start the development server.